loved one needs help with daily tasks but doesn't need intensive

 All of these things are crucial when it comes to choosing the perfect assisted living home for someone you know and love.

-License Types: A vs. B
+State License Types: A vs. B

 In a Type A facility a resident must be physically and mentally capable of evacuating the facility unassisted.
 This may include the mobile non-ambulatory persons such as those who are in wheelchairs or electric carts and have the capacity to transfer and evacuate themselves in an emergency.
 This resident does not require routine attendance during nighttime sleeping hours and must be capable of following directions under emergency conditions.